 The overall objective of CJ-FPAR is to advance rural, indigenous, migrant and urban poor women’s human rights by increasing their capacity in the Asia Pacific to author evidence-based community research, and to be vocal and effective policy advocates for climate justice, human rights and just development.
 The two-year programme involves women and their organisations in 8-10 communities, researching and documenting evidence for use in engaging decision-making processes on climate change.
 The programme intends to strengthen institutional development of partner organisations through leadership development and movement building.

-Dr Godden will work in partnership with APWLD, program participants and communities to examine and evaluate the impact of APWLD’s CJ-FPAR programme, and identify how this methodology can provide a transformative model for feminist activism.
+Dr Godden is working in partnership with APWLD, program participants and communities to examine and evaluate the impact of APWLD’s CJ-FPAR programme, and identify how this methodology can provide a transformative model for feminist activism.
 The FPAR methodology will be documented and shared with development and research practitioners in the region.

 The evaluation has the following aims: